Pingplotter is a powerful monitoring and diagnostic tool for your network.

 Pros:

-- Perform remote server polling to gauge how latency has changed over time.
+- Performs remote server polling to gauge how latency has changed over time

 - Analyzes ICMP packets to check device availability and track hop-to-hop travel time